giralt/draft-contreras-alto-service-edge/draft-contreras-alto-service-edge.md

 shows certain requirements in terms of processing capabilities (i.e., CPU), as well as volatile memory (i.e., RAM) and storage capacity.

-Cloud computing providers, such as Amazon Web Services or Microsoft Azure, typically structure their offerings of computing capabilities by bundling CPU, RAM and storage units as quotas, instances or flavors that can be consumed in an ephemeral or temporal fashion, during the actual lifetime of the required function or application.
+Cloud computing providers such as Amazon Web Services or Microsoft Azure, typically structure their offerings of computing capabilities by bundling CPU, RAM and storage units as quotas, instances, and flavors that can be consumed in an ephemeral fashion, during the actual lifetime of the required function or application.